Frequently Asked Questions (FAQs)

 The Academy empowers you by teaching you the skills employers are looking for in an employee!
 Many employers in Fairfax County are aware of the advantages you have as a result of being an Academy student.
 Many students have gotten jobs as a result of the skills they have learned at the Academy.
 Developing a resume and portfolio highlighting the skills and experiences you have attained in your academy program will certainly enhance your employment opportunities.
 Plan to participate in all resume and interview workshops offered to practice and build your skills for the best chances of obtaining employment opportunities.

 14. What enables a student to be successful at the Academy?

-•Attend class every day •Possess a high degree of interest in the subject area •Have the ability to work independently and part of a team •Students who can demonstrate workplace readiness skills such as being punctual, reliable, committed, have good work habits, and practical problem-solving abilities are most likely to succeed.
+•Outstanding attendance - Attend class every day! •Possess a high degree of interest in the subject area •Have the ability to work independently and as part of a team •Students who can demonstrate workplace readiness skills such as being punctual, reliable, committed, have good work habits, and practical problem-solving abilities are most likely to succeed.

 15. How can parents learn more about the Academy?

-•Contact the Academy counselors •Attend the Academy Open House, usually held in January or February •Explore our web site as well as FCPS Career & Technical Education at: FCPS Academies
+•Contact the Academy counselors •Attend the Academy Open House, usually held in January or February •Explore our website as well as FCPS Career & Technical Education at: FCPS Academies

 16. How can Academy students learn about post-secondary programs related to their Academy course?